-Early College provides head start on college degreesPosted on Feb 27, 2017 in Featured
+Early College provides head start on college degreesPosted on Feb 27, 2017 in Capitol Connection, Featured

 Early College is an innovation that works.
 That seems to be the takeaway, based on success stories, data points and, most of all, the heartfelt words of the students in the program and their proud parents.
 They call the program “life-changing” because it offers students a way to save money on college courses and build confidence while they’re still in high school.